OSGConnect/connectbook/client-install-user.md

 	This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+There are no particular version requirements for the compiler.

 ### Installing a compiler

 If you do not have `gcc`, you will need to install it on your system as